 Why fuss about making a website reader-friendly?

-Increased readability equals increased time on your website, decreased bounce rates and improved sales.
+Improved readability equals increased time on your website, decreased bounce rates and improved sales.
 Visitors who are delighted by their online experiences are more likely to become paying customers.

 Keep in mind.
 Most people don’t read a website word for word; they scan headings first.